makersacademy/url_shortener_tech_test/README.md

   that shows the short URL, the long URL, each visit and the total number of visits

 You may use whatever technologies you see fit.
+Try to be deployed as early as possible.